PecanProject/betydb-data-access/API.md

 **[This works, but you get pfts elements that contain no information inside each species element.]**

- Return all citations with their associated sites.
-(You use the singular version of the associated tables name—`site` in this case—when the relationship is many to one, and the plural when many to many. **Hint**: if the main table has a foreign key that references the table you are attempting to include—that is, something like `relatedtable_id`—then you need to use the singular version.)
+ Return all citations with their associated sites.  (**Note**: When using `include[]=`, you use the singular version of the associated tables name—`site` in this case—when the relationship is many to one, and the plural when many to many. **Hint**: if the main table has a foreign key that references the table you are attempting to include—that is, something like `relatedtable_id`—then you need to use the singular version.)

     https://www.betydb.org/citations.json?include[]=sites